Monterey Bay, California

 • Who will own the project(s) and how will the various stakeholders benefit?

-• How long does it take to receive funding, once the SG is received?
+• How long it will take to receive funding, once the SG is received

 Wrap-up / Recap